qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 Taggart ran toward the main exit, yelling something to Orren Boyle on the way.
 Boyle nodded and kept on nodding, with the eagerness and humility of an inefficient servant, then darted of in another direction.
 Cherryl, her wedding veil coiling like a crystal cloud upon the air, as she ran after him, caught Taggart at the door.
 "Jim, what's the matter?"
 He pushed her aside and she fell against the stomach of Paul Larkin, as Taggart rushed out.

-> Three persons stood immovably still, like three pillars spaced through the room, the lines of their sight cutting across the spread of the wreckage: Dagny, looking at Francisco— Francisco and Rearden, looking at each other.
+> Three persons stood immovably still, like three pillars spaced through the room, the lines of their sight cutting across the spread of the wreckage: Dagny, looking at Francisco — Francisco and Rearden, looking at each other.

 ### Part 2, Chapter 3